FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 ## Buildings

 The metaphoric blocks that make a base.
-Progressing up Tech Levels for buildings offer more strategic options and powerful version of the previous Tech Level building.
+Progressing up Tech Levels for buildings offer more strategic options and powerful versions of the previous Tech Level building.

 In general:
 - Factories (Land, Air, Naval) produces units